Lal Dupatta: Release

 Lal Dupatta was initially released on 10 December 1948 at the Royal Opera in Bombay (today Mumbai).

 Reception

 The film received positive reviews by critics.
 In Filmindias review, Baburao Patel wrote, "K.B.
 Lall has given us a good picture.
 It is excellent in parts and good all around."
 Patel praised Madhubala highly for her performance.
 He stated that "Madhubala acquires a new screen personality [in the film] and plays Shobha beautifully.
 She also proves herself at once competent and versatile in both light and pathetic sequences."

-The film was a box office success and helped Madhubala in "attain[ing] stardom".
+The film was a box office success and established Madhubala in the film industry.
 The Indian Express said that her work in Lal Dupatta established her as a leading lady.
+In its April 1949 issue, The Motion Picture Magazine remarked that the film was "well received all over the country" and Madhubala "is fast heading for stardom".